-These Louisiana lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations made public during the month of July 2014.
+These lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations that were made public during the month of July 2016.

 Louisiana Supreme Court

 - Gerson Charles Martin.
 The court transferred the respondent to disability inactive status without stating reasons.

 - Gregory F. Williams Sr. The Board recommended that the respondent be disbarred.
 The respondent was an Assistant District Attorney who pleaded guilty to accepting bribes from an opposing criminal defense attorney in multiple DWI cases.

 - Hugh E. McNeely.
 The Board recommended the respondent be adjudged guilty of additional violations warranting suspension if and when he applies for readmission to the practice of law.
 The respondent is currently not practicing law and has not applied for readmission.
 The respondent was suspended in 2012 for three-years, with all but one-year deferred, for neglect, failure to communicate, failure to return unearned fees, and failure to cooperate with ODC’s investigations.
 He was charged by the ODC again in 2014 for signing pleadings that dismissed a client’s Workers’ Compensation claim without the client’s consent.
 Further, the respondent failed to respond to the client’s repeated attempts to contact him.